StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 ```

 The angle brackets at the beginning and end of the content are the tags; the "h1" inside them is the tag name.

+Search engines make decisions based on markup.
+They'll think that an h1 tag indicates the main point of a page.

 When you're typing code, a good text editor will automatically close an element, but it's a good habit to always close the tag (that is, make sure the end tag is in place) before you add the content.